Raymond F. Rees: Oregon National Guard and National Guard Bureau

+In 2012 Rees announced that he would retire the following year, and a search began for his successor.
 Rees retired in a ceremony on July 13, 2013, with his official date of retirement as July 31, and his 47 years of service surpassed the tenure of most full (four-star) generals.
 His retirement ceremony was attended by former governor Kulongoski and General Frank J. Grass, the Chief of the National Guard Bureau, who presented Rees with the Distinguished Service Medal.

 Return to the Pentagon

-In February, 2014 Rees began work as Deputy Assistant Secretary of the Army for Training, Readiness and Mobilization.
-In this role he had oversight responsibility for the Army's preparation of soldiers to ensure they are ready for overseas deployment and other contingencies.
+In February 2014, Rees began work as Deputy Assistant Secretary of the Army for Training, Readiness and Mobilization.
+In this role he had oversight responsibility for the army's preparation of soldiers to ensure they are ready for overseas deployment and other contingencies.
 He retired in 2019.

 Education

 In addition to his bachelor's degree from West Point, Rees completed his Juris Doctor degree at the University of Oregon School of Law in 1976.
 He is also a graduate of the United States Army Command and General Staff College (1977) and the Senior Reserve Component Officer Course at the United States Army War College (1989).